rdswift/OpenPost/README.md

 If an error occurs during parsing of the command line arguments, the program will exit with an error code of 2.
 Examples include:

 - No arguments provided.
-- Missing `key=value` information.
-Note that the first non-option argument is assumed to be the `url`.
 - Use of more than one of the mutually exclusive options `-r`, `-d` and `-f`.
 - Use of more than one of the mutually exclusive options `-k` and `-t`.